 V: That’s a little dramatic, don’t you think?

 V: [Smiles.]
 Indeed.
-It is surprising that a group so devoted to the rights of animals would not see a problem in their using this particular kind of animal– female humans, I mean– in such a way… [Silence for some moments.]
+It is surprising that a group so devoted to the rights of animals would not see a problem in their using this particular kind of animal– humans, specifically women, I mean– in such a way… [Silence for some moments.]

 LS: [Browsing with ipad.]
 What the– really?
 Not all…?
 [Sighs.]
 Here’s your ipad.
 [Hands back ipad.]
 Let’s watch a movie or something.